We supply only the best.

 Here at Top Hat Chimney Sweeps, we know just how much warmth and comfort a fireplace can bring to a home.
-That is why we love offering the residents of Alabama and Georgia high-quality fireplace brands to enjoy with their family..
-We also offer installation services to those who are looking to transform their living space with a new fireplace.
+That is why we love offering the residents of Alabama and Georgia high-quality fireplace brands to enjoy with their family.
+We also offer fireplace installation services to those who are looking to transform their living space with a new fireplace.
 Here are a few types of fireplaces and firepits that we work with.

 Wood and Pellet Fireplaces

 Wood burning fireplaces and wood pellet burning fireplaces are similar in function, using wood as fuel for combustion to heat a home; but they use two different types of fuel, which creates some differences.
-One great draw of these types of fireplaces is that they can be used even when the power goes out.
+One great benefit of these types of fireplaces is that they can be used even when the power goes out.

 Nothing beats the ambiance of a natural flame, the kind our ancestors used to gather around for safety and warmth.
 Traditional wood burning fireplaces give owners the option of choosing what kind of wood they’d like to burn, which gives some versatility when heating a home.
 However, regular maintenance is required on these types of fireplaces, and it’s important never to leave an open flame in the fireplace when you leave the house.

 Wood pellet fireplaces may not create as big of a flame as traditional wood burning fireplaces, but they heat the home with even more versatility.
 That’s because they can use a wider range of materials like sawdust from wood.
 Some are even designed to burn other alternative fuels like nutshells and corn kernels.
 Pellet burning is often considered the cleanest of solid fuels.

 Gas fireplaces are an easy and convenient way to create a warm, comfortable gathering space for the family.
 There are many different brands and styles of gas fireplaces; we’ve listed the brands we carry at the bottom of the page.